 I already mentioned the lacklustre fights and some of the questionable acting choices.
 In general, this film feels like the people responsible were not paying enough attention to detail.
 Really good comedy can only be achieved through attention to detail (something Whedon is known for), but it seems the producers of the Buffy film often worked more along the lines of “this is only a teen comedy”, believing that what they had was “good enough.”

 Over large parts of the first and second act, this feels like a solid teen comedy of its time, which I could easily give a 7-out-of-10 rating.
-The many shortcomings of the third act partially ruin this film, and so any rating above 6 out of 10 would seem unjustified.
+But the many shortcomings of the third act partially ruin this film, and so any rating above 6 out of 10 would be unjustified.